 After this nice last topic let me introduce you the best beaches of Rio 😉

-Praia Vermelha lays at the feet of Pão de Açúcar, located between Morro da Urca (1st station to Pão de Açúcar) and Morro da Babilônia.
+Praia Vermelha lays at the feet of Pão de Açúcar, located between Morro da Urca (the 1st station to Pão de Açúcar) and Morro da Babilônia.
 Its coarse sand gives the beach the name vermelha (red).

 It’s small and narrow compared to the other beaches.
 However, it provides a great view of the Pão de Açúcar.
 The water is calm and clear in the small bay.